limerencel/RAG/README.md

-# Financial Document RAG
+# General-Purpose Document RAG

-A Retrieval-Augmented Generation (RAG) system for querying information from financial documents, specifically SEC 10-K filings.
+A Retrieval-Augmented Generation (RAG) system for querying information from any collection of documents.

 ## Setup